mikolajroszak/qsp-protocol-node/doc/node-operator.md

 - `export QSP_ETH_AUTH_TOKEN='[Infura Token]'`
 - `export QSP_ETH_PASSPHRASE='[MyEtherWallet Password]'`

+Please note that if you close the terminal window you will have to re-set these variables before starting another node instance.

 ### Run the Node!
 In order to run the audit node container, Docker must be running.
 Check whether the docker daemon is up and running (`ps -A | egrep docker`).
 If not running, please start it.